jonathansayer/CV/README.md

 #### Agile Coding Methodology

 - Recognise Agile Coding as the most efficient and reliable way to build a product.
-- Frequent communication  within a team and test driven code ensures an Agile code base.
 - All my code is test driven.
 From my first Project at Makers Academy, the [airport challenge](https://github.com/jonathansayer/airport_challenge), to my last project, the [Todo List](https://github.com/jonathansayer/todo_challenge) Challenge, has been test driven and written using an Agile Methodology.

 #### Ruby using a PostgresSQL database

-- Projects, such as the [Clothing Retailer](https://github.com/jonathansayer/clothing_retailer) challenge have been written in Ruby, with a PostgreSQL database and tested using Rspec.
+- Projects, such as the [Clothing Retailer](https://github.com/jonathansayer/clothing_retailer) challenge are written in Ruby, with a PostgreSQL database and tested using Rspec.
-- A current project, the [Chess Game](https://github.com/jonathansayer/chess), is built on Rails with a PostgreSQL database.
+- A current project, the [Chess Game](https://github.com/jonathansayer/chess), has been built on Rails with a PostgreSQL database.

 #### JavaScript

-- The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) challenge and [Todo List](https://github.com/jonathansayer/todo_challenge) challenge were written using the JQuery and Angular frameworks respectively.
+- The [Bowling Scorecard](https://github.com/jonathansayer/bowling-challenge) challenge and [Todo List](https://github.com/jonathansayer/todo_challenge) challenge have been written using the JQuery and Angular frameworks respectively.
-- My next Javascript challenge is to build a front end to my [Chess Game](https://github.com/jonathansayer/chess).
+- My next Javascript challenge is to build a front end to my [Chess Game](https://github.com/jonathansayer/chess) using Angular.
 Stay tuned.

 #### Blog Writing
 - Everyday I was at Makers Academy, I wrote an entry into my [blog](http://the-makers-academy-experience.ghost.io/).